-Dr. Larry Ilcewicz is the FAA Chief Scientific and Technical Advisor (CSTA) for Composite Materials.
-He started work with the FAA in 1998.
-Since joining the FAA, he supported many small airplane, rotorcraft, and transport aircraft certification programs.
+Mr. Ilcewicz started work with the FAA in 1998.
+Since joining the FAA, he has supported many small airplane, rotorcraft, and transport aircraft certification programs.
 He has also worked on accident investigations and service problems involving composites.
-These experiences helped Larry develop an international plan for composite safety and certification initiatives.
-FAA Experience: 15 Years; Industry Experience: 19 Years
+These experiences helped develop an international plan for composite safety and certification initiatives called the FAA Aviation Safety Composite Plan.

 - I wish I had this education years ago, as it has definitely reinforced the protocols that I have picked up along the way.
 For a new designer in the aerospace field, this would be a great tool to shorten the learning curve.
 (E.B., Stress Engineer)

 - I thought the structure of the class and the combination of presentations, exams, and forum discussions was outstanding for an online course.
 I thought it was very well implemented and would definitely consider a similar course in the future.
 (P.T., Stress Analyst (design, testing, and certification of CFRP horizontal stabilizer skins))